 Current policy drivers and priorities

-Marine and Coastal Policy 2020 (including Marine Spatial Planning Framework) and Environmental Assessments
+Marine and Coastal Policy 2020 and Environmental Assessments

-The MAC Policy includes a Marine Spatial Planning (MSP) Framework that provides a process for achieving integrated and coordinated planning and management of the marine environment.
-Implementation of the MSP Framework will include a State-wide Assessment to determine marine planning areas and priorities, and development of MSP Guidelines by late 2021.
+The policy includes a Marine Spatial Planning (MSP) Framework that provides a process for achieving integrated and coordinated planning and management of the marine environment.
+Implementation of the MSP Framework will include a State-wide Assessment to determine marine planning areas and priorities, and development of MSP Guidelines.

 The outputs and application components of MACKF can be used to assist in implementation of the MSP Framework, in particular undertaking MSP processes.

-The diagram on the right illustrates how output and application components of the MACKF are developed and linked to the MAC Policy and MSP Framework.
+The diagram on the right illustrates how output and application components of the MACKF are developed and linked to the policy and MSP Framework.

-The MACKF will also assist in undertaking Environmental Assessments through the application of modelling and spatial analytics.
-Data on marine species, habitats and features along with sector activities and their areas of operational and socio-economic importance, will be used as inputs A suite of ecosystem models will then quantify the interaction of sector activities, such as fisheries, tourism, renewable energy and extraction, with marine species and features present in the area of interest.
+The MACKF also assists in undertaking environmental assessments through the application of modelling and spatial analytics.
+Data on marine species, habitats and features along with sector activities and their areas of operational and socio-economic importance, can be used as inputs.
+A suite of ecosystem models will then quantify the interaction of sector activities, such as fisheries, tourism, renewable energy and extraction, with marine species and features present in the area of interest.
 The models are informed by sensitivity assessments to existing and proposed activities evaluated by cumulative risk assessments against all sector activities.
-The approach will provide spatially explicit outputs, enabling those undertaking Environmental Assessments to consider objectives and environmental values to manage various uses and evaluate trade-offs.
+The approach will provide spatially explicit outputs, enabling those undertaking environmental assessments to consider objectives and environmental values to manage various uses and evaluate trade-offs.

-The outputs theme of the Marine and Coastal Knowledge Framework supported by the CoastKit Knowledge Management System that provides managers and researchers with access to marine biodiversity and environmental data through knowledge portals.
+The outputs theme of the Marine and Coastal Knowledge Framework is supported by the CoastKit knowledge management system that provides managers and researchers with access to marine biodiversity and environmental data through knowledge portals.

 CoastKit includes marine and coastal data from historic and contemporary monitoring and research programs.
 This includes observational records, models and map information products.

-- Combined Biotope Classification Scheme (CBiCS) a new marine ecological classification scheme to meet new challenges
+- Combined Biotope Classification Scheme (CBiCS) (PDF, 5.5 MB) a new marine ecological classification scheme to meet new challenges.

-- Habitat Distribution Models predict habitat from observation records and environmental variables by applying machine learning methods
+- Habitat Distribution Models (PDF, 1.2 MB) predict habitat from observation records and environmental variables by applying machine learning methods.

 - Features Atlas that describes priority marine features, management areas and sites of significant ecosystem or cultural services.